neuronsimulator/nrn/neuron/neuron/classes/python.rst

     Description:
-        Returns the :meth:`Section.CurrentlyAccessedSection` as a Python
+        Returns the :ref:`CurrentlyAccessedSection` as a Python
-        :meth:`Python_accessing_Hoc.Section` object.
+        :class:`~neuron.h.Section` object.

         .. code-block::
             none